fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

 a wall or object.
 All you do is get the robot to the point of turning, give the distance to the object you want to avoid, and it travels in a half circle using the distance given as the radius of an circle.

-This is conceptually simpler for kids to understand once they understand radius, arc_angle and arc_length in a circles and has less trial and error when trying to measure the angle and distance for a turn.
+This is conceptually simpler for kids to understand once they understand radius, arc_angle and arc_length in a circle and has less trial and error when trying to measure the angle and distance for a turn.

 Hoping that this function can automatically adjust turn rate if speed changes - faster turns usually mean more lag in the